-The flowers have a modified structure but have flower parts somewhat like a lily (i.e. monocot) with 6 tepals, some of which are fused into a tube.
+Alpinia have flowers have a modified structure but have flower parts somewhat like a lily (i.e. monocot) with 6 tepals (3 petals and 3 sepals which are undifferentiated), some of which are fused into a tube.
 Each flower has a front wide showy tepal (which is a landing pad for insects).
-Flowers are produced in a terminal spike-like head up to 30 cm long and are mainly white but with yellow and red parts.
+Flowers are produced in a terminal spike-like head up to 30 cm long by 8 cm across and are mainly white but with yellow and red parts.

-The blue seed capsule is globose, to 1 cm across, with a brittle outer covering containing black seed and white pulp.
+The fruit are capsules, globose, to 1 cm across, with a brittle outer covering containing the black seeds and white pulp, and arranged on the same large post-flowering structure.

 A hardy plant in cultivation and it prefers a lightly shaded to full shade position and will form a clump to 2 metres tall.
 Can also be used indoors.
 Not frost tolerant and prefers a warm climate.
-Lends well to rainforest and tropical gardens.
+Lends well to rainforest and tropical gardens as an understorey.
+May be useful around swimming pools.

 Flowers attract bees and butterflies.